Education During and After Cancer Treatment

 What is an Individualized Education Plan (IEP)?

 An IEP stems from the Individuals with Disabilities Education Act (IDEA).
 This applies to children from birth (early intervention) through high school graduation (up to age 21).
 This is a federal mandate that each child will have access to a “free appropriate public education”.
-An IEP drives specially designed instruction, which in addition to accommodations listed in a 504 Accommodation Plan, can include type of classroom placement, direct services and intervention (e.g., speech-language therapy, occupational therapy, counseling) AND measurable goals.
+An IEP drives specially designed instruction, which in addition to accommodations listed in a 504 Accommodation Plan, can include the type of classroom placement, direct services and intervention (e.g., speech-language therapy, occupational therapy, counseling) AND measurable goals.

 How can my child qualify for an IEP?

 Always place a request in writing to have your child evaluated by the Child Study Team (these teams can go by different names in each school district).
-This comprehensive evaluation often includes parent interviews and form completion, direct observation of, and interview with, the child, feedback from teachers, and performance based assessment (e.g., standardized test result review, a psychoeducational evaluation focusing on cognitive and academic abilities).
+This comprehensive evaluation often includes parent interviews and form completion, direct observation of, and interview with, the child, feedback from teachers, and performance-based assessment (e.g., standardized test result review, a psychoeducational evaluation focusing on cognitive and academic abilities).
 At times a neuropsychological evaluation can be submitted in place of the psychoeducational evaluation.

-Once all of the data from family, teacher, student, and evaluations has been collected there will be a determination if the student is eligible under 1 of 13 possible categories.
-If the student is eligible, the team, including parent(s)/guardian(s) will meet to discuss the possible accommodations, services, and goals.
+Once all of the data from family, teacher, student, and evaluations have been collected there will be a determination if the student is eligible under 1 of 13 possible categories.
+If the student is eligible, the team, including the parent(s)/guardian(s) will meet to discuss the possible accommodations, services, and goals.
 An IEP must be revisited at least once a year, though this can be more frequent.
 A re-evaluation is required at least every 3 years, though it can be more frequent.